project-ncl/bifrost-js/README.md

 - `cd ./bifrost-js／`
 - `npm install `

-- `npm run bootstrap`
+- `npm run build`
   - run install for all components(use Lerna Hoisting to hoist dependencies up to the topmost);

-- `npm run build`
   - transpile TypeScript to JavaScript, output: packages/<component_name>/dist/(it's accessible via bower.json main property).

-- `npm run test`
   - run tests available in bifrost-js/

 ## Release
 - we're using bower as package manager in main ui project that's using this library, it's